Skip to main content

 Understanding the Results

-The results appear in the PEP / Sanctions section of the record.
+The results appear in the PEP / Sanctions section of the related party's KYC tab.
+The table displays:

 • ID